Introduction to Kapaa, Hawaii

 Things To Do In Kapaa

 In the town of Kapaa, tourists can visit many parks including the Town Park, Kapaa New Park, and Kapa'a Beach Park.
 The Kapaa Shopping Center is the shopping zone for all the tourists.
 Kauai Children's Discovery Museum is a popular place to visit in Kapaa.
-The Fun Factory is another great option to experience.
-Tourists also flock to the Coconut Marketplace which is very spacious; there are lots of stuff that one can buy.
+The Fun Factory is another great option.
+Tourists also flock to the Coconut Marketplace which is very spacious.

 Lihue Airport is the nearest airport to Kapaa.